Your options

 Depending on these factors, an abortion can cost anywhere from several hundred to several thousand dollars.
 (9)

 Abortion is a medical procedure.
 So with any medical procedure, you should discuss complications and risks with a medical professional before making your decision.
-Although we do not provide or refer for abortions, our nurses and staff are here to give you information as well as answer your questions about abortion without judgment.
+Our nurses and staff are here to give you information as well as answer your questions about abortion without judgment.

-The Abortion Pill (Less than 10 weeks pregnant)
+The Abortion Pill (Less than 10 weeks after LMP*)

 Surgical abortion can be used at any time during the pregnancy, but it is more common after 10 weeks from the first day of your last menstrual period.